sarvjeets/lakshmi/README.md

 things like asset allocation, location and minimizing costs.
-The focus is on simple but [powerful philosophy](https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy) that allows investors to acheive above-average returns (after costs).
+The focus is on simple but [powerful philosophy](https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy) that allows investors to acheive above-average returns after costs.
 This tool is build around the same priciples to help an _average_ investor manage their investing portfolio.

 ## Installation

-You can install the package via pip:
+To install the library and the lak command line tool, run:
 ```
 pip install lakshmi
 ```